sanger-cellular-informatics/Targeton-Designer/README.md

 ./download_kmer_lists.sh
 ```

-Using Filters from Configuration file:
+###### Applying filters from the designer config file

-To apply filtering, a custom config file can be created (the `config/designer.config.json` file can be used as a template) and passed throught the `--conf` flag.
+ You can set your own filtering parameters using your custom designer config file (see above).
+The `duplicates` filter will discard all primer pairs with lower stringencies also present with a higher stringency.
+The `HAP1_variant` filter will discard all primer pairs with at least one primer containing SNPs (variants) that differ between the HAP1 genome and the GRCh38 reference genome.
 These filters can be turned on (`true`) or off (`false`) as follows:

 ```
 {
-  "stringency_vector": [...],
+  ...
   "filters": {
     "duplicates": true,
     "HAP1_variant": true
   },
-  "csv_column_order": ["primer_type", "primer", "penalty", ...]
+  ...
 }
 ```

-Remember to use exact names as mentioned above.
-If a filter name is missing, it will not be applied (e.g., if `"filters": {"duplicates": true}`, `"HAP1_variant"` will not be applied).
+Remember to use exact names mentioned above.
+If a filter name is missing, it will not be applied (e.g., if only `"filters": {"duplicates": true}`, `"HAP1_variant"` will not be applied).

-If no custom config file is passed, then the default `config/designer.config.json` will be applied.
-If a custom config file is passed but it does not contain a `filters` key, then the filters from `config/designer.config.json` will be applied.
+If no custom config file is passed, then the default `config/default_designer.config.json` will be applied.
+If a custom config file is passed but it does not contain a `filters` key, then the filters from `config/default_designer.config.json` will be applied.
 If the custom config file contains a `filters` key and no filters defined, i.e. `"filters": {},`, then the `duplicates` filter will be applied by default.

-Applying Ranking from Configuration file:
+###### Applying ranking from the designer config file

-To apply ranking, a custom config file can be created (the `config/designer.config.json` file can be used as a template) and passed throught the `--conf` flag.
+ You can set your own ranking parameters using your custom designer config file (see above).
 Ranking parameters can be turned on (`true`) or off (`false`) as follows:

 ```
 {
-  "stringency_vector": [...],
+  ...
   "ranking": {
     "stringency": true,
     "product_size": true
   },
-  "csv_column_order": ["primer_type", "primer", "penalty", ...]
+  ...
 }
 ```

 The order specified in the config file will be retained for ranking: in this example, ranking will be applied first by stringency and then by product size (i.e., primers pairs with the same stringency will be ranked according to their product size).

 If a name is missing, it will not be used for ranking.
-If no custom config file is passed, then the default `config/designer.config.json` will be applied.
-If a custom config file is passed but it does not contain a `ranking` key, then the ranking parameters from `config/designer.config.json` will be applied.
+If no custom config file is passed, then the default `config/default_designer.config.json` will be applied.
+If a custom config file is passed but it does not contain a `ranking` key, then the ranking parameters from `config/default_designer.config.json` will be applied.
 If the custom config file contains a `ranking` key and no ranking defined, i.e. `"ranking": {},`, no ranking will be applied.

 ### Primer Scoring Tool